bioidiap/bob.pad.face/doc/baselines.rst

 --------------------------------------

 This section summarizes the results of baseline face PAD experiments on the REPLAY-ATTACK (`replayattack`_) database.
+The description of the database-related settings, which are used to run face PAD baselines on the Replay-Attack is given here :ref:`bob.pad.face.resources.databases.replay`.
+To understand the settings in more details you can check the corresponding configuration file : ``bob/pad/face/config/replay_attack.py``.

 LBP features of facial region + SVM classifier